 Do you know who your customers are?
 A lot of businesses don’t.
 Send market segmentation surveys to people who purchase your products.
-That way, you learn more about key demographic datasuch as age group, interests and more—so you can target your marketing efforts accordingly.
+That way, you learn more about key demographic data, like gender, age group, interests, and more—so you can target your marketing efforts accordingly.

 Part of your job is to monitor your company’s level of customer satisfaction so you can work with other teams to address shortcomings and come up with campaigns and promotions that improve your image.
 You can also measure how loyal customers are to your company by finding out your Net Promoter® Score (NPS).

+Conducting DIY market research is easier than ever.
 Use our target market analysis surveys to learn more about consumers in your target market.
-With demographic and target market analysis surveys, you can make smarter marketing decisions when it comes to marketing messaging, pricing, advertising campaigns and all of your marketing strategies.
-If you need people in your target demographic to take your surveys, SurveyMonkey Audience has millions of people who are ready to give you their opinions.
+With demographic and target market analysis surveys, you can make smarter marketing decisions when it comes to marketing messaging, pricing, advertising campaigns, and all of your marketing strategies.
+If you need people in your target demographic to take your surveys, SurveyMonkey Audience has millions of people ready to give you their opinions.

 You may be surprised to see who you’re competing with.
 Use a marketing research survey to understand who your competitors are and why you may be losing business and market share to them.
 Use a brand awareness survey to see if you (or your competitors) come to people’s minds when they want to purchase a product or service in your industry.

-Make sure you set an initial baseline for customer satisfaction, brand awareness (or just about anything else) with the data you collect.
+Make sure to set an initial baseline for customer satisfaction, brand awareness (or just about anything else) with the data you collect.
 As you repeat your survey over time, you’ll be able to benchmark your survey results (i.e., perform longitudinal analysis) to see if you’re improving or where you need to make changes.
-You can even obtain context for your results with SurveyMonkey Benchmarks—so you can compare your data with others in your industry.
+You can even get context for your results with SurveyMonkey Benchmarks—so you can compare your data with others in your industry.

 Ask about the merchandise your customers buy with an online product feedback survey.
-You’ll get a clearer picture of which product offerings are selling, which aren’t and why.
-And use a market research poll to find out whether you’re charging too much for your product or service—or if you’re not offering attractive pricing options.
+You’ll get a clearer picture of which product offerings are selling, which aren’t, and why.
+And use a market research poll to find out if you’re charging too much for your product or service—or if you’re not offering attractive pricing options.

 Find out how much customers—and non-customers—know about your brand.
 What are their immediate impressions?
 Have their friends had any experience with your company?
 Do they typically shop with a competing company?
-Start to see the full picture when you use a brand survey.
+Start to get the full picture when you use a brand survey.

-It’s expensive to develop a new product or launch new ads, marketing campaigns, packaging or landing pages without testing them first.
+It’s expensive to develop a new product or launch new ads, marketing campaigns, packaging, or landing pages without testing them first.
 That’s where surveys come in.
 Concept testing surveys are the easiest way to perform A/B testing on your ideas before you go to market.
-Are you running a focus group?
-If so, don’t waste your participants’ time.
-Test your ideas beforehand and only present the most popular ones.
+Running a focus group?
+Don’t waste your participants’ time.
+Test your ideas beforehand and only present the most popular.

 Is your website welcoming or scaring off customers?
-And when first-time visitors land on your page, do they have trouble navigating around your website?
-See whether your website is meeting users’ needs—and what you can do to improve—with website feedback surveys.
-You can even trigger surveys to appear while a user is experiencing your site so you get real-time feedback that will inform your web design and content.
+And when first-time visitors land on your page, do they have trouble navigating around your site?
+See if your website is meeting users’ needs—and what you can do to improve—with website feedback surveys.
+You can even trigger surveys to appear while a user is experiencing your site so you get real-time feedback that’ll inform your web design and content.

 Sharing customer testimonials is a great strategy for increasing confidence in future purchases.
-Include these on your website, blog, social media pages and more.
-You can easily gather quotes from happy customers when you conduct a marketing survey; just don’t forget to ask for their permission first!
+Include these on your website, blog, social media pages, and more.
+You can easily gather quotes from happy customers when you conduct a marketing survey; just don’t forget to ask permission first!

-Are you looking for a good place to get started?
-Visit Surveys 101 to get tips from the experts for creating, sending, and analysing surveys like a pro.
+Looking for a good place to get started?
+Visit Surveys 101 to get tips from the experts on creating, sending, and analyzing surveys like a pro.
 Or choose an example from the rest of our library of marketing survey templates: